Le6ow5k1/greenhorn/README.md

 [![CircleCI](https://circleci.com/gh/Le6ow5k1/greenhorn.svg?style=svg)](https://circleci.com/gh/Le6ow5k1/greenhorn)

-Bot that checks github PS's for changed dependencies in Gemfile.lock.
+Bot that checks github PR's for changed dependencies in Gemfile.lock.

+It analyzes changes made to Gemfile.lock file, determines which dependencies are changed, and posts a comment with list of changes and corresponding links to github compare page.

 ## Development

 You will need Docker and Docker-compose installed.

+Copy config file:

+    cp profiles.clj.example profiles.clj

+Then specify config variables.

 To start a web server for the application, run: